Geno Smith: 2013 season

-Smith struggled in the Jets' Week 8 9–49 loss against the Cincinnati Bengals as he completed 20-of-30 passes for 159 yards but threw two interceptions that were returned for touchdowns before being relieved of duties by Matt Simms in the fourth quarter.
-Smith started the following week against the New Orleans Saints; he completed 8 of his 19 passes for 115 yards and a rushing touchdown in a 26–20 upset of the Saints.
-The Jets returned from their bye week to lose three straight contests to the Bills, Ravens and Dolphins.
+Smith struggled during the Week 8 9–49 road loss to the Cincinnati Bengals as he completed 20-of-30 passes for 159 yards and two interceptions that were returned for touchdowns before being relieved of duties by Matt Simms in the fourth quarter.
+Smith started in the next game against the New Orleans Saints and completed eight of 19 passes for 115 yards to go along with six carries for 18 yards and a touchdown in a 26–20 upset victory.
+The Jets returned from their bye week to lose three straight contests to the Bills, Baltimore Ravens and Miami Dolphins.
 Smith struggled during this stretch as he failed to score any points and committed eight turnovers; he was benched in favor of Simms against Buffalo and Miami leading coach Rex Ryan to be noncommittal in starting Smith the rest of the year.

 Smith showed gradual improvement as the Jets won three of their final four games.
-Against the Raiders, Smith completed 16 of his 25 passes for 219 yards and scored twice in the Jets' 37–27 win that kept the team in playoff contention.
-The following week, the Jets played the Carolina Panthers.
-Smith performed well until throwing a costly pick six in the fourth quarter.
-The Jets lost 20–30 and were eliminated from playoff contention.
-Smith finished the game completing 15 of his 28 passes for 167 yards, a touchdown and interception.
-The Jets won their next contest against the Browns with Smith completing 20-of-36 passes for 214 yards and three touchdowns.
-In 20–7 win over the Miami Dolphins in his season finale, Smith completed 17-of-27 passes for 190 yards and a touchdown as the loss eliminated Miami from playoff contention.
-Smith completed his rookie season with 3,046 yards, 12 touchdowns, and 21 interceptions.
+During a Week 14 37–27 victory over the Raiders, Smith completed 16 of his 25 passes for 219 yards, a touchdown, and an interception to go along with five carries for 50 yards, keeping the team in playoff contention.
+In the next game against the Carolina Panthers, Smith performed well until throwing a costly pick six in the fourth quarter.
+The Jets lost on the road by a score of 30–20 and were eliminated from playoff contention.
+Smith finished the game completing 15 of 28 passes for 167 yards, a touchdown, and interception.
+The following week against the Browns, Smith completing 20-of-36 passes for 214 yards and two touchdowns to go along with 10 carries for 48 yards and a touchdown as the Jets won by a score of 24–13.
+In the regular-season finale against the Dolphins, Smith completed 17-of-27 passes for 190 yards and a touchdown to go along with 10 carries for 44 yards and a touchdown as the Jets won on the road by a score of 20–7, eliminating Miami from playoff contention.

+Smith finished his rookie year with 3,046 yards, 12 touchdowns, and 21 interceptions to go along with 72 carries for 366 yards and six touchdowns in 16 games and starts.